-To help keep regular and strengthen pelvic muscles regular physical activity is vital for women to:
+To help keep the bowel regular and strengthen pelvic muscles, regular physical activity is vital.
+It is important for women to:

-- use lighter weights which can be lifted easily without straining
+- use lighter weights that can be lifted easily without straining

-- avoid weight-training which causes you to hold your breath or strain
+- avoid weight-training that causes you to hold your breath or strain

-If you are a smoker this is another reason to quit smoking, as chronic coughing associated with smoking can weaken your pelvic floor – if you need help call the Quitline on 13 7848 or visit quit.org.au
+If you smoke, the chronic coughing associated with smoking can weaken your pelvic floor – for help to quit, call the Quitline on 13 7848 or visit quit.org.au.

 Last updated 01 September 2018 — Last reviewed 04 August 2018